thunderz99/java-cosmos/README.md

     db.find("Collection1", cond, "Partition1");

+    // only works for cosmosdb
-    // !! not supported for mongodb !!
+    // !! not supported for mongodb/postgres !!
 ```